gypsydave5/gypsydave5.github.io/_posts/2015-03-21-lazy-eval-and-memo.md

 that, when it evaluates, returns the result of evaluating the passed in function with the other arguments.

-So far so good - but what needs to go inside `addThisLater()` to make it work as we describe it above?
+So far so good - but what needs to be returned from `lazyEval()` to make it work as described above?
 As it turns out, not that much:

 ```javascript
 function lazyEval (fn) {